The best moments at TPC Scottsdale's par-3 16th through the years

 But on Waste Management Phoenix Open week, the 16th provides one of the most unforgettable scenes in sports.
 What would be a carefree short iron with no one around becomes one of the most tense one-shotters players face all year, as thousands of screaming fans prepare to boo even the slightest mistake, or cheer on a stuffed tee shot.
 It's the closest thing golf has to an SEC football game.

-The electric, stadium-style setting has provided endless memories over the years.
-From aces to near aces to funny moments to heartwarming memories, and much more.
+The electric, stadium-style setting has provided endless memories over the years, from aces to near aces to funny moments to heartwarming memories, and much more.
+And while the limited fans in attendance this week due to COVID-19 restrictions will turn down the volume a bit for the 2021 final round, it still has the potential for plenty of excitment this Sunday.
 Here are some of the best sights and sounds from the 16th hole at TPC Scottsdale through the years, in no particular order.

 Harold Varner III dons Cam Newton jersey, dabs on everyone in 2016